crate/cratedb-guide/docs/integrate/llamaindex/tutorial.md

 ### Ask a question

-When dealing with time-series data we are usually interested in aggregate values.
-For instance, with our query, we are interested in the average value of sensor 1:
+With time‑series data you often care about aggregates.
+For example, compute the average value for sensor 1:
 ```python
 query_str = "What is the average value for sensor 1?"
 answer = query_engine.query(query_str)